 GymbaROO-KindyROO aims to help parents feel confident in their knowledge about their baby’s development and provides them with developmentally appropriate and loving activities that can be easily accomplished at home.
 The program includes lots of information, activities and ideas about:

 - The importance of massage and gentle baby exercise – the what, how, when and why.

 - Why tummy time is so important for the awake baby – parents learn about different tummy positions, movements, and information about how this helps a baby’s development.

-- Stimulating your baby’s sense of balance and position in space – BabyROO assists parents in understanding how this is important for all later movement, posture, balance and coordination.
+- Stimulating your baby’s sense of balance and position in space – GymbaROO-KindyROO assists parents in understanding how this is important for all later movement, posture, balance and coordination.

-BabyROO is designed to get your baby off to a great start in life.
-That’s what we do at GymbaROO: help parents help their children.
-Come and join the 70,000 parents, babies and children Australia wide presently involved in our GymbaROO, KindyROO and BabyROO programs and creating rising stars.
-GymbaROO, KindyROO and BabyROO kids are excelling academically, in leadership roles and on the sporting field.
+Thousands of parents, babies and children are presently involved in our programs and creating rising stars.
+GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Come join all the fun and learning!
-“GymbaROO – The best decision I ever made for my child.”
-Classes from 6 weeks old – 5 years GymbaROO KindyROO
+“GymbaROO – The best decision

 References: 1.
 Goodnow, J. (1995).
 Parents knowledge and expectations.
 In M. H. Bornstein (Ed.), Handbook of parenting: Volume 3, Status and social conditions of parenting.
 New Jersey: Lawrence Erlbaum Associates.
 2. Shonkoff, J. P., & Phillips, D. A. (Eds.).
 (2000).
 From neurons to neighborhoods: the science of early childhood development (2nd ed.).
 Washington, D.C.: National Academy Press.